Climate change erased a fifth of vulnerable nations' wealth: Report

-PARIS (AFP) - Climate-vulnerable countries said disasters and weather patterns driven by global warming have wiped out around a fifth of their economic growth, in a report published on Wednesday (June 8) amid growing calls for funding to help nations hammered by weather extremes.
+PARIS • Climate-vulnerable countries said research shows disasters and weather patterns driven by global warming have wiped out around a fifth of their economic growth, amid growing calls for funding to help nations hammered by weather extremes.

-The research, released by a consortium of 55 developing nations across Africa, Asia, the Americas and the Pacific, comes as UN climate negotiators meeting in Germany wrangle over "loss and damage" - the costs of climate change impacts that are already unfolding.
+The research, released by a consortium of 55 developing nations across Africa, Asia, the Americas and the Pacific on Wednesday, comes as UN climate negotiators meeting in Germany wrangle over "loss and damage" - the costs of climate change impacts that are already unfolding.

 According to the report, heat, changes in rainfall patterns and other weather extremes are already putting a severe dent in developing economies.